-- Ranked in the top 10 UK universities for Archaeology (QS World University Rankings by Subject, 2021).
+- Top 100 in the world for Archaeology (QS World Rankings by Subject 2023)

-- The University of Reading is ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of the latest REF 2021).
+- Ranked 1st in the UK for research quality and research outputs in Archaeology (Times Higher Education Institutions Ranked by Subject, based on its analysis of REF 2021)

-At Reading, you'll examine archaeological issues that are critical to our shared global future, including:
+At Reading, you'll examine archaeological issues that are critical to our shared global future, such as:

 - climate and environmental change

-By studying human development, you’ll understand how critical issues of today have roots in the past, and how previous cultures tackled comparable problems.
+By studying human development through the ages, you’ll understand how the critical issues of today have roots in the past and how previous cultures tackled comparable problems.

 We'll support you to develop a broad range of subject-specific and transferable skills that span the humanities and sciences.
-Your learning will encompass:
+Your learning can include: